 Using analytics, today’s SCM software is capable of processing huge amounts of supply chain data in a fraction of the time it would take a team of analysts.
 Not only does analytics provide insight into past practices, but it can also create forecasts to predict future demand.

-Based on past trends, using supply chain forecasting tools helps you anticipate your customers’ demand.
+Based on past trends, supply chain forecasting tools help you anticipate your customers’ demand.
 This provides the essential information to make crucial decisions regarding production planning, labor management and supplier relationships in order to meet this demand.
 Without forecasts, you risk stock shortages during periods of intense demand.
 On the other hand, when demand is unexpectedly low, you risk running high carrying costs you could’ve avoided otherwise.

 These forecasts are often communicated via dashboard reporting.
 For more on dashboards and reporting, see the next section.

 In addition to analyzing consumer demand and your suppliers’ performance, SCM solutions perform analyses of your data from the entire supply chain.
 Supply chain analysis tools allow users full visibility not just into the physical location of inventory, but also into the health and performance of the company.
 Analytics can provide insight into the company as a whole or into individual sectors.
 Demand forecasts give visibility into the popularity of certain items, whereas warehouse analysis might tell you the most efficient way to store and move that product.
 SCM software also allows users to analyze order processing which can uncover the source of delays and errors.
 Additionally, users can analyze transportation and logistical processes.